Israel–Netherlands relations: History

-During the Gulf War in 1991, Iraq launched Scud missile attacks against Israel in the hopes of provoking an Israeli counterattack and thus rupturing the Coalition, which included Arab countries.
+During the Gulf War in 1991, Iraq launched Scud missile attacks against Israel in the hopes of provoking an Israeli counterattack and thus rupturing the Allied Coalition, which included Arab countries.
 Israel agreed not to attack Iraq in exchange for protection, and Coalition Patriot missile batteries were deployed in Israel to counter the Scud attacks.
 The Royal Netherlands Air Force deployed a patriot missile squadron to Israel and Turkey.
 The Dutch Defense Ministry later confirmed that the Patriot missiles had been largely ineffective, but the psychological value was high.